 The necessity for life insurance hits close to home here in San Antonio, Texas for us at The Harrin Group and we wanted to share with you (2) true and sad accounts of how life insurance could have prevented chaos and heartache for the families of those mentioned.

-Story #1– We sometimes think that life insurance is only needed for those in their elder years, and young guys and gals shouldn’t have to worry about life insurance.
-What a waste of money they say.
+Story #1– Locally here in San Antonio, Texas, we oftentimes hear from folks that life insurance is only needed for those in their elder years, and young guys and gals shouldn’t have to worry about life insurance.
+What a waste of money some say.
 Unfortunately, this is absolutely false, as Mr. Death does not discriminate, whether someone is 24 years old or 84 years old.
 In the case of a New Braunfels, Texas football coach, that door knock by Mr. Death would be at age 33.

 He had (2) children, ages two and four, and a young wife who worked hard to keep the house in order.
 The football coach was running plays one hot summer day, suddenly had a stroke on the field, and was immediately rushed to the nearest emergency room, where doctors later informed him that he had suffered some minor paralysis, as a result of the stroke.
 With orders to do light duty on the field, and therapy around the clock, it seemed like the tide was turning for this family of four, but tragically, the young coach had a relapse shortly thereafter and died from the initial stroke.
 The community was in shock, and immediately instituted fund raisers to help pay for burial costs, as his only form of life insurance was a meager policy from the school district, that barely covered the casket.